Resummation of non-global logarithms and the BFKL equation: Evolution equation to next-to-leading order

 \subsection{Double-virtual terms}

-Let us now make sure that the ansatz (\ref{generalform}) is not missing any virtual corrections. \emph{A priori} these could involve two color structures: \be i f^{abc}\sum_{i,j,k}\big(h_{ijk}R_i^aR_j^bR_k^c-h_{ijk}^*R_i^aR_j^bR_k^c\big) + \sum_{i,j}\big(h_{ij}R_i^aR_j^a+h_{ij}^*L_i^aL_j^a\big)\,. \ee The coefficients are constrained by the KLN theorem (vanishing for $U^{ab}=\delta^{ab}$) and by Lorentz invariance, but without signature, unfortunately this does not fix them uniquely.
-(Below we give an example of a signature-odd function satisfying both constraints.)
+Let us now make sure that the ansatz (\ref{generalform}) is not missing any virtual corrections. \emph{A priori} these could involve two color structures: \be i f^{abc}\sum_{i,j,k}\big(h_{ijk}R_i^aR_j^bR_k^c-h_{ijk}^*R_i^aR_j^bR_k^c\big) + \sum_{i,j}\big(h_{ij}R_i^aR_j^a+h_{ij}^*L_i^aL_j^a\big)\,. \ee The coefficients are constrained by the KLN theorem: at each loop order we can impose that $K$ vanishes exactly in $\epsilon$ when all Wilson lines are set to $U^{ab}=\delta^{ab}$.
+(One might in principle consider schemes which impose only the weaker condition that $K$ be proportional to $\epsilon$ in this limit, but it is always possible to impose the KLN condition exactly, as we did at one-loop (\ref{Gamman_0}).)
+The other constraint is Lorentz invariance.
+Unfortunately, without adding signature symmetry, this does not fix them uniquely.
+(Below in eq.~(\ref{imaginary_term}) we give an example of a signature-odd function satisfying both constraints.)
 We resort to explicit computation.

 The two-loop soft anomalous dimension is known to take the `dipole' form \cite{Aybat:2006mz,Becher:2009cu,Gardi:2009qi} \be \Gamma_n^{(2)} = -2\gamma_{\rm K}^{(2)}\sum_{i,j} R_i^aR_j^a \log\left(\frac{-2p_i{\cdot}p_j-i0}{\mu^2}\right) + \mbox{collinear terms}\,. \ee This gives the divergence of the amplitude after subtracting the square of $\Gamma_n^{(1)}$.
 Since we are instead subtracting $\GG^{(1)}$, we need again to switch to the collinear-subtracted barred scheme (\ref{Xexpression}): \be \bar{\Gamma}_n^{(2)} = \Gamma_n^{(2)}+[\bar{X}^{(1)},\Gamma_n^{(1)}] -2\betazero \bar{X}^{(1)} + \mbox{collinear terms}\,. \ee We omit `collinear terms' which depend on only one leg at a time, since these are trivial to fix using the KLN theorem.
 Concentrating on the terms which have nontrivial color structures and which are not so easily fixed, the calculation of eq.~(\ref{Gamma2_prime}) is rather straightforward and detailed in appendix \ref{app:virtual}.
 The outcome confirms that no additional terms besides (\ref{imaginary_term}) need to be added to the Ansatz (\ref{generalform}).